Master's degree in Europe: Prior to the Bologna Process

 Traditionally Spanish university studies comprised one single five years degree called "Licenciatura".
 These studies were informally divided into a three years module with core subjects (under the name of "Diplomatura") and a two years module meant for in depth studies on related fields.
 A similar division occurred in Technical studies, with a three years core module followed by another three years higher module.

 After the Bologna Process

 After Bologna, the studies are divided into a Bachelor ("Grado") and a Masters, with a 4 + 1 structure.

 Sweden

 Prior to the Bologna Process

 Prior to the full implementation of the Bologna Process in July 2007 degrees in Sweden could be divided between kandidat (three years), magister (four years), licentiat (magister + 2–3 years of postgraduate studies) and doktor (magister + 4–5 years of postgraduate studies).
+The kandidat degrees were in some specific instances, law and theology to name a few, longer than three years.

 Engineering

-In engineering disciplines M. Sc was called civilingenjör, a four and a half year academic program concluded with a thesis.
+In engineering disciplines MSc was called civilingenjör, a four-and-a-half-year academic program concluded with a thesis.
 There was no direct equivalent to a B.Sc, however, a three-year engineering degree with a more practical focus called högskoleingenjör was close.